Attention authors, writers and aspiring writers!

 The California Writers Club has formed and chartered a new branch in the south part of California's Central Coast.
 The Coastal Dunes Branch is centered in the south part of San Luis Obispo county and the northern part of Santa Barbara county.
 Anyone residing in either of those counties is welcome to attend our monthly meetings, workshops or other sponsored events.

-Join us on Saturday, November 5th, 2016, for our monthly meeting.
-We will first have a brief CWC meeting.
-This will be followed by our featured presentation,Turning a Memoir into a Mainstream Book featuring Allene Symons.
+Join us on Saturday, May 6th, 2017, for our Monthly Meeting and Featured Presentation.
 It is being hosted by the Nipomo Library, and there is no charge for the meeting.

 Where: Community Room, Nipomo Library, 918 West Tefft Street, Nipomo, CA